Sunday, September 2, 2007

 A Clockwork Orange

-Nominated for several awards, unusual "A Clockwork Orange" remains Stanley Kubrick's most controversial film even today: some claim it is genius, other dismiss it as hyper-stylized junk.
+Nominated for several awards, unusual "A Clockwork Orange" remains Stanley Kubrick's most controversial film even today: some claim it is genius, other dismiss it as hyper-stylized glorification of violence.
 Kubrick describes the futuristic world truly expliticly: in the bar, instead of tables, dolls of naked women are placed in horizontal position; Alex reads the Bible and imagines he is a Roman soldier whipping Jesus Christ; the group of thugs beats a homeless old man...
-Kubrick's visual style is undoubtedly brilliant (the fast motion scene of Alex having intercourse with two girls in the tune of classic music), filled with unusual camera angles and a wide lens to give it a surreal mood, while the tangle follows Jung's theory about the mask of society that hides one individual's instincts.
+Kubrick's visual style is brilliant (the fast motion scene of Alex having intercourse with two girls in the tune of classic music), filled with unusual camera angles and a wide lens to give it a surreal mood, while the tangle follows Jung's theory about the mask of society that hides one individual's instincts.
 Unlike the book by Anthony Burgess, Kubrick decided to show the main anti-hero Alex simply as a frenzy teenager who was violent without any reason, which made the film even more chilling.